-As your cat gets older her eyesight may begin to weaken.
+As your cat gets older, their eyesight may begin to weaken.
 Many cats sleep during the day and spend the night exploring and hunting.
-Installing a night light will help her safely and confidently continue hunting at night even when her vision isn’t as sharp as it used to be.
+Installing a night light will help them safely and confidently continue hunting at night even when their vision isn’t as sharp as it used to be.

 2. Employ Ramps, Steps, And Stools

 Stiff or achy joints may deter your cat from sleeping on your bed or the highest tier of the cat tree.
-You can keep her favorite spots accessible to her by adding ramps, steps, and stools to your home.
+You can keep their favorite spots accessible to them by adding ramps, steps, and stools to your home.
 A strategically placed stool by the bed can help a cat regain confidence.

 3. Add More Litter Boxes

-As your cat gets older, she may not have as much control over her bladder.
+As your cat gets older, they may not have as much control over her bladder.
 This, paired with less mobility, could lead to accidents.
-If your home is large or multi-floored, add another litter box or two so she won’t have to travel as far to find one.
+If your home is large or multi-floored, add another litter box or two so they won’t have to travel as far to find one.